 Te Reo Maori

 Language is very important in any culture.
 It is a important part of our being.
 While it is great to learn other languages, the most important one we can learn is our own language.
-Many young Cook Islanders today do not speak fluent Cook Islands Maori, and we encourage those that don't to learn, and those that do, to speak it more and teach someone else who doesn't.
+For many of us, we are taught our own language and English firstly at home and then later on at school.
+We are very fortunate that we can speak in our language very freely and are proud that many of us do.
+Our mother tongue is very personal and connects us to our family, heritage and cultural background and is a crucial part of our identity.
+It is also something that we can share with you our friends!
+We love it when our guests come to ask us to teach them a few words or phrases in our language and always happy to teach it.
 Feel free to practice your maori with any of us at the villas.
 To get you started, here's a few words and phrases in Te Reo Maori - don't be shy to practice them with us, we are thrilled that you are making the effort!

 "Ka na roto i te apii e kite ei te tangata"